 If you can't find a phone store there, a quick search online for "local SIM card [country]" should bring up a detailed guide for buying one.
 It's rarely a complicated process—you'll typically just ask someone for a local SIM card with data, and they'll tell you the different options.
 Choose the one that best suits you, and they'll set up the SIM so that it works in your phone.
 Simple!

 Local SIM cards are cheaper and have inexpensive data rates.
 You don't want to rely on data roaming while you're overseas unless you want to end up with a five-figure bill when you return home.
 They're also easy to get your hands on—most of them are available from an airport, and if not, most grocery stores stock them and can help you get yours set up and working before you leave.

 What If You Can't Get Your iPhone Unlocked?

 If you're not comfortable with getting a stranger in a dark store to unlock your phone, or you're a Sprint customer, there are still some options available for you.

-Pick up a cheap phone for your trip: It's not recommended to do this if your trip will be lasting less than a month (it's simply not worth the expense and hassle), but if you'll be traveling for longer (several months or more), it'll be well worth picking up a cheap smartphone for your travels.
+Pick up a cheap phone for your trip: It's not recommended to do this if your trip will be lasting less than a month (it's simply not worth the expense and hassle), but if you are traveling for longer (several months or more), it'll be well worth picking up a cheap smartphone for your travels.
 Most recommend picking up one of these budget smartphones (under $200) for your time away.